vinterskogen/laravel-uploaded-image/docs/installation.md

 `composer require vinterskogen/laravel-uploaded-image`

-After the installation, open your Laravel config file `config/app.php` and add the following lines to the `$providers` array to add service providers for this package:
+After the installation, open your Laravel config file `config/app.php` and add the following lines to the `providers` array to add service providers for this package to your app:

 ```php
 Vinterskogen\UploadedImage\UploadedImageServiceProvider::class,